 Rod J. Rohrich, M.D., F.A.C.S. is an internationally known surgeon, innovative leader and educator in Plastic Surgery.
-He is Professor and Chairman of the Department of Plastic Surgery at The University of Texas Southwestern Medical Center at Dallas, Holder of the Crystal Charity Ball Distinguished Chair in Plastic Surgery, Holder of the Betty and Warren Woodward Chair in Plastic and Reconstructive Surgery and recipient of the Rod J. Rohrich, M.D.
+He is Professor and past Chairman of the Department of Plastic Surgery at The University of Texas Southwestern Medical Center at Dallas, Holder of the Crystal Charity Ball Distinguished Chair in Plastic Surgery, Holder of the Betty and Warren Woodward Chair in Plastic and Reconstructive Surgery and recipient of the Rod J. Rohrich, M.D.
 Distinguished Professorship in Wound Healing and Plastic Surgery.
 Dr. Rohrich is Board Certified by the American Board of Plastic Surgery and has a clinical practice at Zale Lipshy University Hospital/UT Southwestern Medical Center and the Tom Landry Sports Center/Baylor University Medical Center in Dallas, Texas.

 Dr. Rohrich grew up on a ranch in North Dakota and completed his undergraduate and postgraduate education with highest honors at North Dakota State University and the University of North Dakota.
 He received his medical degree from Baylor University College of Medicine, graduating with high honors.
 After general surgery and plastic surgery residencies at The University of Michigan Medical Center, he did further training in pediatric plastic surgery at Oxford University in England.
 Dr. Rohrich completed a hand and microvascular fellowship at Massachusetts General Hospital/Harvard Medical School.
 He joined the Division of Plastic Surgery at UT Southwestern in Dallas in 1986.